boardshapes/boardshapes/serialization/serialization_spec.md

 #### Structure

-The value of the first 4 bytes in the chunk is the shape's unique number as a 32-bit unsigned integer.
+The value of the first 4 bytes in the chunk is the shape's unique number as a big-endian 32-bit unsigned integer.

-The next 4 bytes are the PNG image's size as a 32-bit unsigned integer.
+The next 4 bytes are the PNG image's size as a big-endian 32-bit unsigned integer.

 The rest of the data in the chunk is the shape's image in PNG format.